lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 information equals its bit length.
 If no CSRNG is used, the entropy of shared secret information depends on the details of the generation process and cannot be measured securely after it has been generated.
-If user-generated passwords are used as shared secret information, their entropy cannot be measured and are typically insufficient for protected delivery of centrally generated keys or trust anchors.
+If user-generated passwords are used as shared secret information, their entropy cannot be measured.
+Passwords generated from user generated entropy are typically insufficient for protected delivery of centrally generated keys or trust anchors.

 If the entropy of shared secret information protecting the delivery of a centrally generated key pair is known, it should not be less than the security